-Transition planning is critical and should include setting goals and helping your child become a self-advocate.
-Beginning at age 14 (in individualized education program (IEP) process.
-During transition planning, students, families and school staff members will consider a variety of options, including postsecondary education, vocational training or employment, and independent living.
+Planning for the transition is critical and should include setting goals and helping your child become a self-advocate.
+Beginning at age 14 (in consider a variety of options, including postsecondary education, vocational training or employment, and independent living.
 Some students may begin receiving transition services from their state vocational and rehabilitation services agency prior to graduation from high school.

-Maryland), schools should include transition planning as part of the
+Maryland), schools should include transition planning as part of the Individualized Education Program (IEP) process.
+During transition planning, students, families and school staff members will